dmitry-pavlov/audio-cassette-backup/README.md

 # Audio Cassette Backup
 Audio Cassette Backup application allows you to easily create a high quality backup of your code, photos, or important documents on an audio cassette using tape recorder.

+## Contribute!
+The project is open for joining one day only - April 1st, 2019.
+All requests after this date won't be accepted.
+Hurry up!

+## Support Development
+If you like the project but have no time or skills to contribute as a software developer please consider supporting it by [buying a coffee](https://www.buymeacoffee.com/dmitrypavlov).
+We will convert #C0FFEE to #C0DE.
+Thank you for your support!

 ![alt text](apple-software.jpg)

 ## Features